wich229/js-adagrams/README.md

 A test suite and sample game project is provided in order to practice TDD and verify the correct implementation.
 A complete project will pass all of the provided tests and have coverage of at least 90%.

 ## Learning Goals
-- Write JavaScript code using functions
+- Practice using correct JavaScript syntax using functions
+  - only use `const` and `let` variables
+  - semi-colons where needed
+  - variables and functions named with camelCase
+- Practice good git hygiene
+  - at least 3 small commits and meaningful commit messages
 - Practice TDD with JavaScript and the Jest testing framework

 ## Getting Started